 - They need the skills or knowledge — and confidence in their abilities — to do what you expect.

-- Employees perform best when they are motivated and when the perceived positive consequences for performing outweigh the effort or the perceived negative consequences.
+- Employees perform best when they are motivated and when the perceived positive outcomes for performing outweighs the effort or the perceived negative consequences.

 - Sometimes there is a reason to do something a certain way yet employees may choose to do it their way, not your way.
 Employees need to understand — and buy into — the WHY.